forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Use a deque to maintain the possible candidates.

+**241\.
+Different Ways to Add Parentheses**: Given a string of numbers and operators, return all possible results from computing all the different possible ways to group numbers and operators using parentheses.

+Recursion(divide and conquer).

 **263\.
 Ugly Number**: Ugly numbers are positive numbers whose prime factors only include 2, 3, 5.
 Check whether a given number is an ugly number.

 Math: Divide the given number by 2, 3, 5 until it becomes 1.